Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: EXPERIMENTS RESULTS

-We experimentally validate our approach on a setting where the host has to rank a number of candidate datasets based on the estimated gain from merging with each site.
-We evaluate on a selection of synthetic and semi-synthetic benchmark datasets as this allows us to form a ground truth ranking using the provided CATE values.
-We ultimately compare the implied rankings with the ground truth ranking given by the PEHE performance of models trained on the merged datasets $\cD_0 \cup \cD_e$ where the PEHE is estimated with hold out samples from $P_0(\bx)$.
-This procedure is repeated for each model class, to make sure the same predictor is used to gauge the information gain and give the ground truth ranking, leading to one true ranking per model class.
+We experimentally validate our approach in a setting where the host has to rank a number of candidate datasets based on the estimated gain from merging.
+We use selection of synthetic and semi-synthetic benchmark datasets as this allows us to use the known CATE to get a ground truth ranking.
+For each model, we do this by ranking datasets on the true PEHE on $P_0(\bx)$ of the relevant model trained on the merged dataset $\cD_0 \cup \cD_e$.
+This is then compared against implied EIG rankings.
 Throughout, we tune any model hyper-parameters on the host site when measuring the information gain as well as re-tuning paramters on each merged dataset when getting the ground truth ranking.

 To generate the datasets, we begin with an initial, large dataset $\cD$ from which we subsample the host and candidate sites.
 We do this by choosing a selection function, $S_e(\bx,t)$, and using it to subsample a dataset of size $n_e$, where $S_e(\bx_i,t_i)$ is the probability of subsampling point $i$ for dataset $\cD_e$.
-Varying the selection functions across sites ensures heterogeneity amongst datasets whilst complying with the independences given by the causal structure in Figure \ref{fig:dag}.
-We begin by providing an illustrative example on synthetic data before evaluating on the causal benchmarks, specifically: Lalonde \cite{lalonde1986evaluating} and Infant Health and Development Program, or IHDP \cite{hill2011bayesian}.
-Further details alongside additional results can be found in Appendix under sections \ref{ap:exp_detail} and \ref{ap:further_exp} respectively.
+Varying the selection functions across sites ensures heterogeneity amongst datasets whilst complying with the independences given by the causal structure in \autoref{fig:dag}.
+We begin by providing an illustrative example on synthetic data before evaluating on the causal benchmarks, specifically: Lalonde \citep{lalonde1986evaluating} and Infant Health and Development Program \citep[IHDP;][]{louizos2017causal}.
+Further details and results can be found in Appendix \ref{ap:exp_detail} and \ref{ap:further_exp}, respectively.